seyurlutchminarain/The-Dragons-of-Pampoenfontein/README.md

 each knight.
 Note that these heights are not necessarily in any order.

 OUTPUT:
-MInimum total heights of all knights used to kill all the dragins.
+MInimum total heights of all knights used to kill all the dragons.